-Drawing trendlines is subjective, so we need to draw them based on logical and repeatable guidelines in order for them to provide proper analysis, and not random noise or poor trades.
+Drawing trendlines can be subjective, so we need to draw them based on logical and repeatable guidelines in order for them to provide proper analysis, and not random noise or poor trades.

 Even though drawing trendlines may not be an exact science, when using them, we should try to base them on logic as much as possible, otherwise, our trendlines will be random and produce random trades.

 Implement guidelines on how you will draw them.
-I do trade based on trendlines sometimes (although I use price action trade triggers for my exact entries), and often my losing trades are a result of having drawn a trendline improperly or failing to realize the price structure had changed and not accounting for that.
+I do trade based on trendlines sometimes (although I use price action trade triggers for my exact entries), and often my losing trades are a result of having drawn a trendline improperly or failing to realize the price structure had changed (trendline no longer relevant) and not accounting for that.

 Ask yourself, “Are my trendlines logical?
 Is the market showing a tendency that I am highlighting?
 Am I highlighting a trend or pattern?
 Have I segmented the price action and am I focusing on the correct structure(s) for my time frame?”

-The same concepts apply to any timeframe.
+The same concepts apply to any timeframe or market.
 As discussed in the regression channel article, we may have a large descending channel/downtrend, but within it we have smaller uptrends and downtrends.
 All are relevant, and great trades may occur when two of these channels intersect.